ssmanji89/recruiter_email_procesing/README.md

 8. Run the Flask application:

    ```
-   python -m flask run
+   flask run
    ```

-9. Open a web browser and navigate to `http://localhost:5000` to see the processed emails and generated resumes.
+9. Open a web browser and navigate to `http://localhost:5000` to use the application.
+10. Upload your PDF resume when prompted.
+11. View generated tailored resumes and download them as PDFs.

 ## Project Structure